QGrain/zhiyu-acad-homepage/syzgpt-demo/README.md

-# llm-dra.github.io
+# syzgpt-demo
-Demo site of the paper Making Them Ask and Answer: Jailbreaking Large Language Models in Few Queries via Disguise and Reconstruction
+Demo site of the ISSTA 2025 paper "Unlocking Low Frequency Syscalls in Kernel Fuzzing with Dependency-Based RAG"